james-2142/pdf2kmz/README.md

 `ls ./pdf/*.pdf | xargs -n 1 -P 2 -I {} python3 pdf2kmz.py -i ./pdf/{}`

+## Testing

+Because I don't want you to get lost, you should test that the generated kmz file displays correctly before you use it in the field.

+* Load the kmz into Garmins's BaseCamp software and verify that the map is oriented as it should.
+You can do this by comparing it to base map or creating a custom map using another method.
+* Load the custom map onto you GPS, then zoom and pan until you can see the map.
+Verify that it is oriented correctly against the basemap.

+Always have a backup navigation method in the field - electronic devices and batteries fail.

 ## Issues

 I've only tested this using Vicmap 20k products with my own Garmin eTrex 20x, your mileage may vary with other maps.